 Shingles: See “Herpes zoster.”

 Side effects: Problems that occur due to drugs used for disease treatment.
-Common side effects of cancer treatment are fatigue, nausea, vomiting, decreased blood cell counts, hair loss, and mouth sores.
+Common side effects of cancer chemotherapy are fatigue, nausea, vomiting, decreased blood cell counts, hair loss, and mouth sores.

-Stable Disease: This describes patients who have some response to treatment but <50% reduction in myeloma protein levels.
-Stable disease is not necessarily bad or sub-optimal (as compared to CR or PR) provided the myeloma has stabilized and is not progressing.
-With slow moving myeloma, stabilization can last for many years.
+Stable disease: This describes patients who have some response to treatment but < 50% reduction in myeloma protein levels.
+Stable disease is not necessarily bad or sub-optimal (as compared with CR or PR) provided the myeloma has stabilized and is not progressing.
+With slow-moving myeloma, stabilization can last for many years.

 Stage: The extent of a cancer in the body.

 Staging: Doing exams and tests to learn the extent of the cancer in the body.